xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 mathematical point of view.
 The implication of the unary minus is that it's equivalent to a subtraction from zero: `-x <=> 0-x`.

-In fact, in one of my more simple-minded versions of Expression, I reacted to a leading addop by simply preloading a zero, then processing the operator as though it were a binary operator.
+In fact, in one of my more simple-minded versions of `Expression`, I reacted to a leading addop by simply preloading a zero, then processing the operator as though it were a binary operator.
 But a "not" is not equivalent to an exclusive or with zero ... that would just give back the original number.
-Instead, it's an exclusive or with FFFFh, or -1.
+Instead, it's an exclusive or with `FFFFh`, or `-1`.

 In short, the seeming parallel between the unary "not" and the unary minus falls apart under closer scrutiny. "not" modifies the factor, not